U.S. Environmental Footprint Factsheet

 • The average American’s daily Calorie consumption increased from 2,054 in 1970 to 2,501 in 2010.4

-• The average American consumes about 356 calories of added sugars and sweeteners per day.
-The American Heart Association recommends limiting added sugars to between 100 and 150 calories daily for an average adult.4,7
+• The average American consumes about 356 Calories of added sugars and sweeteners per day.4 The American Heart Association recommends limiting added sugars to between 100 and 150 Calories daily for an average adult.7

 • U.S. per capita consumption of added fats increased by 66% from 1970 to 2010.4

-• In the U.S. between 30-40% of food is wasted.
-Food waste is the most commonly landfilled and incinerated material in the U.S.9 The average American wastes 50% more food than in 1970.10 This waste accounts for roughly 22% of the municipal solid waste stream and represents a loss of $450 per person each year.10,11
+• Food waste is the most commonly landfilled and incinerated material in the U.S.10 The average American wastes 50% more food than in 1970.11 Between 30-40% of food is wasted in the U.S. and this waste accounts for roughly 22% of the municipal solid waste stream and an annual cost of $450 per person.11,12

 Water (See Factsheets Related to Water)

-• Water use per person was roughly 48% higher in western states than eastern states in 2015, mostly due to crop irrigation in the west.12 Over 50% of water withdrawals occur in 12 states, 9% in California.12
+• Water use per person was roughly 48% higher in western states than eastern states in 2015, mostly due to crop irrigation in the west.13 Over 50% of water withdrawals occur in 12 states, 9% in California.13

-• The average North American household uses roughly 240 gallons of water daily for indoor and outdoor uses.13
+• The average North American household uses roughly 240 gal of water daily for indoor and outdoor uses.14

-• Households with more efficient fixtures and no leaks can drop their water usage to 40 gallons per person per day.13
+• Households with more efficient fixtures and no leaks can drop their water usage to 40 gal/day per person.
+For more information, see the U.S. Food Systems factsheet.14

 Material Use and Waste Management (See Factsheets Related to Material Resources)

-• Only 53% of Americans are automatically enrolled in curbside recycling programs.
-In 2016, 82% of cities with curbside recycling collect material single-stream, meaning materials such as glass and paper are separated at the recycling plant.19,20
+• Only 53% of Americans are automatically enrolled in curbside recycling programs.18 In 2016, 82% of cities with curbside recycling collect material single-stream, meaning materials such as glass and paper are separated at the recycling plant.19

 Average American Lifetime Material Consumption14